Brazelton-Lab/bio_utils/source/iterators.rst

 Iterators
 =========

+.. automodule:: bio_utils.iterators

 Introduction
 ------------

-The bio_utils' iterator subpackage contains numerous iterators for a variety of biology-relevant file types.
+The bio_utils' iterators subpackage contains numerous iterators for a variety of biology-relevant file types.
 The contained iterators share numerous features listed in the next section.
 The subsequent sections detail iterator-specific elements.
 Each iterator returns file-specific Python classes.
 This page only